milebza/notion-widgets/README.md

-# notion-widgets
+# Notion widgets & templates
-Widgets to embed in your Notion
+Widgets and templates for your Notion